vvv-data/CourseWorkInventory/README.md

 # CourseWorkInventory
-Created game inventory systems while studying the tutorial
+created a system inventory script for unity while studying the tutorial